Helsinki-NLP/OpusFilter/README.md

 source and target language files, and you want that each source or target sentence occurs only once, set `compare` to `[0]` or `[1]`, respectively.

+Instead of removing duplicates from a single set, the optional `overlap` argument can be used to remove all segments from `inputs` that match the segments in `overlap`.

 Non-cryptographic hashing is used to reduce memory consumption for the case that the files are very large.
 The lines defined by the `compare`